PragTob/infoes/README.md

 # Attention!
 Under development
 infoes is totally under development and not even nearly ready to being used and I would strongly discourage from using it just now.
 However come and check back later!

+# Anyway: How to run this thing?
+Well you need shoes.. no not the ones on your feet.
+You need [shoes] (http://shoesrb.com/), you can go ahead and [download] (http://shoesrb.com/downloads "Download shoes") it, however is done using shoes right from the [github repo] (https://github.com/shoes/shoes).
+Than simply open infoes.rb with shoes.
+A packaged version, which you can just run, will be available once this is in a releasable state.